cascadiabooking/raniesantos.github.io/_posts/2016/2016-04-01-wrestling-with-windows.md

 Other advantages of a Linux desktop:

 - Built-in SSH client
-- Node.js and Ruby just work
+- Node.js, Ruby, and other technologies meant to run on servers just work
 - Immunity to the countless viruses and malware affecting Windows
 - Its **FREE**